maggie202506/cudy-docs-aibot/docs/user_guide/switch/protocol_management.md

 # Protocol Management

+!!!
+Note
+    Images of GS1024E are for reference only; details may vary by model.

 ## SNMP
 SNMP is a widely used protocol for managing and monitoring network devices.
 It allows network administrators to collect information from and configure devices such as routers, switches, and servers.